There is a 30-foot pathway that, in the Western world, is overlooked and

 every human and is called the intestinal tract.

-practice, the condition or health of the intestinal tract is extremely
+In Eastern medical practice, the condition or health of the intestinal tract is extremely

 important.
 Ayurvedic medicine, which dates back some 5,000 years, places